5 Tips to Get Your Truck Ready for the Cold

 Although you might have not drove a lot of miles this year, there’s a recommendation of changing the oil twice per year.
 Once in the Spring before hot temperatures come into play and once in Autumn before the harsh cold winter kicks in and stresses your engine even more.

 This way you ensure internal components don’t lack the proper and vital lubrication and prolong your engines life.
-We recommend using CleanBoost® Diesel Duty™ oil for the cold period as its a premium heavy duty oil that provides extra protection in the cold season.
-If you’re running a gasoline engine, then you should look into using CleanBoost® EMT™ to fortify your oil and metals for these extended, cold periods to protect against any metal to metal contact that could happen during dry, cold starts or plugged filters.
+We recommend using CleanBoost® Diesel Duty™ oil for the cold period as its a premium heavy duty oil that provides extra protection in the cold season and prevents fuel gelling.
+If you’re running a gasoline engine then fuel gelling is not an issue.
+However it’s advised to look into using CleanBoost® EMT™ to fortify your oil and metals for these extended, cold periods to protect against any metal to metal contact that could happen during dry, cold starts or plugged filters.

 Other oil levels that require to be checked are transmission fluid, brake fluid, power steering fluids.
 Make sure they are above minimum level and look good, refill or change if necessary.

-This concludes our small list of 5 tips to get your truck ready for the cold that need to be undertaken during the Fall to reduce the probability of headaches during the winter.
+This concludes our small list of 5 tips to get your truck ready for the cold that need to be undertaken during the Fall to reduce the probability of headaches during the winter or diesel fuel gelling.
 Yes, there are more things that you can do for sure and feel free to do them now before the cold snaps hit this winter.

 To be sure that all the effort invested so far pays out big time, it would be good to stock up on CleanBoost® Sno-Cat™ Diesel Fuel Conditioner.
 It’s easy to calculate how much you need, since 1oz will treat up to 15 gallons of diesel with a bottle of 16oz treating up to 240 gallons.
 This fuel conditioner should be added to the fuel tank once winter kicks in and carried with you on-board at all times.
 It helps you avoid diesel gelling by dropping the Pour Point and keeping your diesel liquid.